-Patient facilities are provided on the ground floor floors and the practice has an entrance ramp facilitating physical access.
-The staff team include a lead doctor with two associates doctors who work a total of six sessions a week on site.
-The vaccinations are provided by nurses who are employed on an ad-hoc basis.
-There is also one finance manager.
+Patient facilities are provided on the first floor which can be accessed using the lift and the building has a ramp facilitating physical access.
+The staff team include a lead doctor, an operation manager and a lead practitioner.
+There are also three self-employed beauty clinicians and two self-employed surgeons.
 The landlord provides a range of property services such as building risk assessments and health and safety checks.

-We carried out this inspection on 15 May 2018.
-The inspection team comprised of a CQC inspector, GP specialist advisor and a second inspector.
+We carried out this inspection on 4 June 2018.
+The inspection team comprised of a CQC inspector and a GP specialist advisor.